Another important information structure often used in technical writing is classification.

 In some technical reports, certain paragraphs or sections use a kind of writing and pattern of organization known as classification.
 Classification means either (1) explaining which class a thing belongs to or (2) dividing a group of things into classes.
-In planning your reports, you may find that classification is an effective way to present background information to your readers.
+You may find that classification is an effective way to present background information to your readers.

 True classification.
 You are "classifying" (in the strict dictionary sense of the term) when you place an object, action, or person in one of several classes.
 For example, the XYZ Corporation may have just come out with its new ABC computer but cannot decide whether to classify it as a laptop or a notebook computer.
 A botanist may have discovered a new species of fungus and must now decide how to classify it.
 Written documents on these questions would resemble comparison because features of the new item (the computer or the fungus) must be compared to those of the established classes.
-Figure G-21 shows an example of a true classification in which the writer shows why the object belongs to one specific category.
+The Jupiter example in the following shows an example of a true classification in which the writer shows why the object belongs to one specific category.

 Division.
-In writing courses, classification more commonly refers to breaking a thing down into its types, classes, categories, or kinds and then discussing each one.
+Classification can also refer to breaking a thing down into its types, classes, categories, or kinds and then discussing each one.
 For example, computers for some time now have been divided into several classes: minicomputers, microcomputers, and macrocomputers.
 And, if you have ever taken biology, you know that terrestrial life is divided into into plant and animal "kingdoms"; the kingdoms, broken down into phyla (the plural of phylum); phyla, into classes; classes, into families; families, into genera; and genera, into species.
-Each of these divisions represents a grouping of types.
+Each of these divisions—except perhaps the last—represents a grouping of types.

 Several key words indicate that classifications are being discussed: classes, kinds, types, categories, sorts, or groups.
 Classification can be quite useful in technical reports: it breaks the discussion of a subject into smaller chunks, and it can make the job of evaluation and selection much easier.